turboapps/docs/getting_started/turbo_for_citrix/citrixwalkthrough.md

 ![](/components/docs/getting_started/turbo_for_citrix/MOrg7.png)

 When you identify an application that you would like to add to your subscription, hover your mouse over the application and click **Add**.
 You can have both self-updating applications and legacy versions of applications depending on your specific needs.
-In the above image, you can see **Chrome Latest**, by expanding this you will see all available versionf of Chrome.
+In the above image, you can see **Chrome Latest**, by expanding this you will see all available versions of Chrome.
 When adding applications, select a **Latest** version, to receive automatic updates so that application is always patched.
 Select a specific version, such as **Chrome 43**, to keep the version unchanged.

 ![](/components/docs/getting_started/turbo_for_citrix/MOrg8.png)